snailtail/catmandu/readme.md

 Installation of necessary files:

+- Clone this repository, to get started.
-Run  _setup.sh if you're on Debian/Ubuntu, it should work - if not, try the three commands listed below.
+- Run  _setup.sh if you're on Debian/Ubuntu, it should work - if not, try the three commands listed below.
 If that doesn't work, I'm sorry - I probably can't help you, but maybe the Internet can?

 You should be aware that the installation process probably will take a good long while.
 My machines arent lightning fast, but it took some 30 minutes to download and prepare/install everything.
 However, since you just fire away the installation with three lines (or via _setup.sh) you can go about some other business while the installation runs it's course.

 ***Tested on the following platforms:***